Is there a Map of the Gardens?

 Are weddings allowed in the gardens?

 Yes, they are!
 All events must be prearranged with the Visitors Center, call (803) 436-2640.
 Standing-only ceremonies (no chairs, tables or other structures are allowed) may be conducted any place within the gardens.
 Wedding planners should be reminded that Swan Lake is a public park and the city cannot guarantee privacy or freedom from interruption by visitors or wildlife except in the gazebo area.
 The Swan Lake Gazebo in the Bland Gardens is available by reservation at a nominal cost.
-Wedding receptions are not permitted within the park, but can be held in the Heath Pavilion or Visitors Center Conference Room.
-Please call (803) 436-2640 for rental information or click here.
+Wedding receptions are not permitted within the park but can be held in the Heath Pavilion, but you must pre-apply at our Visitors Center to reserve your date.
+Please visit our Facility Rentals page or call (803) 436-2640 for rental information.

-Can I host my family reunion or other event at Swan Lake?
+Can I host my family reunion or other events at Swan Lake?

 Yes, but all events planned at Swan Lake must be prearranged with the Visitors Center, call (803) 436-2640.
 Family reunions, church picnics, school trips and any other group looking for a beautiful and educational day-trip destination are welcome at the gardens.
-The Heath Pavilion, Visitors Center Conference Room and Garden Street Shelter are available by reservation for a nominal cost; the picnic shelters located adjacent to the children’s play area are open at no charge on a first-come first-served basis.
-For more information on facility, please call (803) 436-2640 or click here.
+The Heath Pavilion and Garden Street Shelter are available by reservation for a nominal cost; the picnic shelters located adjacent to the children’s play area are open at no charge on a first-come-first-served basis.
+Please visit our Facility Rentals page or call (803) 436-2640 for rental information.